Cataract and Refractive Surgery

 - Collaborate and conduct research in an area related to cataract and/or refractive Surgery

-The majority of the degree is in the form of distance learning.
+The majority of the degree is delivered online.

 Each of the following core units of study - Ophthalmic Anatomy, Ophthalmic Optics, Refractive Surgery 1 and Refractive Surgery 2 - requires one semester of study to complete and is taught online.
 The method of assessment is based on assignments (3x2000 word assignments set every three weeks: 90 percent), problem-based learning modules and online participation (10 percent).

 The Practical Refractive Surgery unit of study is offered once a year in November.
-Students are required to attend a two-week full-time course (2x5 days) held at accredited private refractive surgery centres.
+Students are required to attend a two-week full-time course (2x5 days) held at the Sydney Eye Hospital and accredited private refractive surgery centres.
 Assessment will be based on an online surgical logbook (40 percent) and an observed structured clinical exam (60percent).

 Overseas-trained specialists who wish to practise in Australia will require documentation from the Royal Australian and New Zealand College of Ophthalmologists (RANZCO) that they meet RANZCO guidelines for specialist practice in Australia.